arestivo/slides/markdown/css3.md

 # Align Self

-Allows the alignment specified by *align-items* to be overridden for individual flex items.
+The [align-self](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-align-self) property allows the alignment specified by *align-items* to be overridden for individual flex items.
 The default value is **auto**, meaning that items follow the alignment set by *align-items*.

 ```css
 .container {